Digital rules,

 READ REPORT >AI_ACT_READINESS_MAP

-With early AI Act duties already in force and the main framework approaching August 2026, teams need a product inventory now, not later.
+With AI Act transparency rules approaching on 2 August 2026 and high-risk timelines now separated by the May 2026 political agreement, teams need a product inventory now, not later.

 READ REPORT >EFFICIENCY_IS_AN_OPERATING_DECISION